Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/yeast/README.md

 ## Variables

-An example of how the dataset is structured:

 | Variable Name | Role | Description | Data Type | Range / Values |
 |---|---|---|---|---|
 | ***Sequence_Name*** | ID | Accession number for the SWISS-PROT database (should be ignored) | Categorical | - |